 we can complement their conservation projects with our science and planning expertise.

-Sustainable—and ultimately successful—conservation work relies upon the development of partnerships that strike a balance between the needs of an ecosystem and its human inhabitants, for the long-term benefit of both.
+Sustainable—and ultimately successful—conservation work relies upon partnerships that strike a balance between the needs of an ecosystem and its human inhabitants, for the long-term benefit of both.

 As Armin Sahari, a fisherman from Tomia village in Wakatobi, Indonesia, says, “If we want to achieve a big goal, we cannot do it alone.
 We will need to have a group.”